 6. Personalized Customer Service.

 This is perhaps the biggest advantage of hiring via a remote work agency.
-With Remote Staff, for example, you get your own Customer Success Officer.
+With Remote Staff, for example, you get your own Lead Account Officer.

 What’s that, you ask?
 Well, as the name suggests, that’s someone who’s assigned to help you with any of your remote work concerns.
 Whether it’s assisting you with monitoring compliance or successfully resolving any work-related issues, they’ve got your back.